I’m writing down some of the things I’ve picked up when I started to learn about Node, Express, and Mongo. Here are all the posts in the series:

 The assertions

-Should make heavy use of the Javascript dynamic features and slabs on extension functions to the objects you are testing.
+Should makes heavy use of the Javascript dynamic features and slabs on extension functions to the objects you are testing.
 This means that you write your assertions after the thing you assert which gives for a very read-it-out-loud syntax.
 Like this:

-• x.should.equal(y)
+x.should.equal(y)

-• x.should.be.false
+x.should.be.false

-• x.should.startWith(“a string”)
+x.should.startWith("a string")

-• not - just negates the assertions. x.should.not.be.equal(y) for example.
+- just negates the assertions.x.should.not.be.equal(y)

 user.should.be.an.instanceOf(Object).and.have.property('name', 'tj');

-I have only used not so far, but I could see that some of the others might be useful.
+so far, but I could see that some of the others might be useful.

 Assert for null and undefined

-If you’re checking that something is null or not, you’re at a bit of loss, since should cannot attach any extension methods to null (since that’s no object I presume).
+If you’re checking that something is null or not, you’re at a bit of a loss, since should cannot attach any extension methods to null (since that’s no object I presume).
 In these cases you need to write the should as a standalone, global method.
 Here’s an example:

 Forgetting the require